aheirich/AMI2/doc/toplevel.md

 ## Data flow
 Please see the System Diagram below.

-Data flows in real time from sensors and are delivered to a cluster in the form of Events.
-Event data is distributed round-robin to nodes of the cluster where it is deposited in a shared memory region.
+Frames of instrument telemetry enter the system through a Data Source.
+At SLAC the SharedMemoryDataSource receives telemetry from the Data Acquisition system delivered by RDMA.
+A FileDataSource drives the system in offline mode.
+The system can be extended with new data sources (e.g. xyzDataSource).

+The Redis distributed key-value store is used for communication among processes and to implement fault tolerance and fail over.
+A local Redis partition exists on every cluster node, while a Global Redis partition supports fail-over and sends data for consumption by clients.

+Each telemetry frame is processed by a different worker.
+Each cluster node may support multiple workers.
+The cluster can be scaled to support arbitrarily high data rates.

-A Worker process picks up the data and passes it through a Computation Graph according to the needs of the current clients.
+A worker processes a telemetry frame by feeding the data to a Computation Graph which is a series of transformations.
+The computation graph is defined by the Graph Manager according to requests from clients.
+It is implemented as a python program that is assembled and optimized by the Graph Manager.
+The result of a worker computation is stored in the Global Redis.

+The Feature Store provides access to worker computations in the Global Redis.
+It uses the Redis publish/subscribe protocol.
+It supports buffering over time for strip chart recording.

+Clients may be GUIs, devices, or file proxies.
-Results from the Computation Graph are accumulated in Collector processes, after which they are passed to the Feature Store.
+Clients requests computations from the Graph Manager and subscribe to result channels from the Feature Store.
-Client processes (GUIs and devices) access data from the Feature Store.
-Clients specify the form of the Computation Graph by communicating with the Graph Manager.